 Watching the changing tides from atop cliffs that overlook the bay is awesome.
 Check out Cape d'or, Partridge Island, Cape Split and Blomidon Park.
 Hiking in Cape Chignecto Provincial Park or along the Bay of Fundy coastline between Advocate Harbour and Economy will also give you super views.

 Some folks opt for the more adventurous way to see the tidal bore.
 That is, on a zodiac.
-There are several tour groups in the Hansport and Maitland areas that offer tours.
+Fundy Tidal Bore Adventures in South Maitland offers these tours.

-These tours looks awesome but be warned that you will get wet and dirty and these boats go fast.
-But it will be thrill and everyone loves it. check tour groups on viator/trip advisor
+This looks awesome but be warned that you will get wet and dirty and these boats go fast.
+But it will be thrill and everyone loves it.